All Recipes/ Appetizers/ Everyday Meals/ Healthy Snacks/ Kids Food/ Latest Posts/ Vegan

 The flax seed crackers on a baking sheet look delicious

 The za’atar addition is just the cherry on top.
 You can add any fresh or dry herbs and spices you’d like.
 Onion powder and garlic powder will work if you want something more savory.
 I love the addition of caraway seeds and Nigella sativa seeds.
-But there is something about the za’atar combo that can’t be replaced.
+But there is something about the za’atar combo that I love.

 How to make za’atar spice blend at home